Compactness in normed spaces: a unified approach through semi-norms: Compactness criterion in

 \section{Compactness criterion in $\Phi BV[a,b]$}

 So far we have shown how to obtain certain, nowadays classical, compactness criteria from our abstract results.
 In this section we are going to prove a compactness criterion in a space, where no such result is known.
 We will be dealing with the Banach space $\Phi BV[a,b]$ of functions of Schramm bounded variation.
 Although, at first glance this space may seem a bit artificial and of limited interest, it provides a unified approach to studying many classical spaces of functions of bounded variation and because of that is worth attention.
 Besides, what may come as a surprise is that each real-valued continuous function defined on a compact interval belongs to a certain space $\Phi BV[a,b]$.
-Our aim is not only to examine relatively compact subsets of $\Phi BV[a,b]$, but also to study linear integral operators acting into this space, which may be especially interesting for mathematicians working in integral equations.
+Our aim is to examine relatively compact subsets of $\Phi BV[a,b]$.

 The definition of the Schramm variation (also known as the $\Phi$-variation) we are going to recall (see Definition~\ref{def:schramm_variation} below) is not the one Schramm introduced in his paper~\cite{schramm}.
 Sad to say, he did not pay sufficient attention to all the tiny details.
 For example, it is not clear whether Schramm considered finite or infinite collections of intervals, or maybe both.
 It is also shrouded in mystery if one is allowed to use degenerate intervals.
 A more precise approach to defining the Schramm variation was taken in the very nice monograph by Appell et al. (see~\cite{ABM}*{pp.~152--153}).
 Unfortunately, in that book it is also not clear whether degenerate intervals are allowed.
 So, before we will be able to proceed further, we have to stop for a while, take a look at dangers lurking in the shadows of the definition of the Schramm variation and try to dispel them.